diegomarquez/game-builder/README.md

     - Keyboard extension, block keyboard keys when pausing the game ( No Demo )
 - Handle Adding and removing of renderer in a similar fashion to other components
 - Sub state machine state.
 Special state which contains a state machine.
 Used for branching paths
-- Organization, Recycling and Destruction
-    * Cleanup of pools
-    * Bundles of pool setups
-    * Reclaimer.
-This guy will be used to get the specified game_objects back into their pools for re-use

 -----------------------------------